Said Ahmed Said

-Said Ahmed Said (born 20 April 1993) is a professional footballer who plays as a striker for Greek Super League 2 club Panserraikos.
+Said Ahmed Said (born 20 April 1993) is a professional footballer who plays as a striker for Liga I club Unirea Slobozia.
 Born in Ghana, he has represented Italy at youth level.

 Career

 Internazionale

 Born in Ghana, Said moved to Italy at a young age.
-He was a product of Internazionale's youth system.
+He was a product of Inter Milan's youth system.
 He scored 14 goals for the under-17 team in the 2009–10 season and was also the second-highest goalscorer, behind teammate Fabio Hoxha.
 On 31 August 2010 Said departed Inter on loan for ChievoVerona's Primavera team, however he only featured 9 times.

 Genoa

 In August 2011 Said transferred to Genoa.
 He made his Serie A debut on 1 November 2012, against ACF Fiorentina.

 On 2 January 2014 Said was loaned to Monza.
 He was farmed out to Mantova in Summer 2014.

 Olhanense

 On 31 August 2015, Said was signed by Olhanense on a temporary deal.
 Said scored 8 goals in 36 matches at Olhanense in the LigaPro.